jwarz/data-scientists-tools/introduction_to_the_tidyverse/readme.md

     ## 10 Canada           Americas   2007    80.7  33390141    36319.
 968.
     ## # … with 132 more rows

+Great work!
+Notice how you can combine several `dplyr` operations to answer a more complicated question like this.

 # 2. Data visualization

+Often a better way to understand and present data as a graph.
+In this chapter, you’ll learn the essential skills of data visualization using the ggplot2 package, and you’ll see how the dplyr and ggplot2 packages work closely together to create informative graphs.

+## Visualizing with ggplot2

+Theory.
+Coming soon …

 ## Variable assignment